nallison/GTODocTest/docs/New_user.md

 1. The email you want for your account.

 1. The three letter Billing Code you would like.

+### Adding a New Member at the Airfield

+GTO has a membership editting mode that allows full editing for the day the member was created.
+Go to [REPORTS & ADMIN](./Reports_admin) and  click the **New member** button at the bottom of the page.

 Once your account has been set up, GTO will email you a password to get you started.
 You can set your own password later if you want.